yanghui-wang/citation-network/readme.md

 Introduction
 This project creates a citation network from a data set of published paper and an importance ranking of the books.
-We used the Citation-network V1 dataset from https://aminer.org/citation for this project.
+I used the Citation-network V1 dataset from https://aminer.org/citation for this project.
 The project in written in Python 2.7 and particular attention is paid to PageRank and virtualization of the results.
 The report includes pseudo-code that explains how the program works such that a Python programmer could read it and understand how to create the program from scratch.

 Description